AirbusDefenceAndSpace/geoprocessing-api/1.0/README.md

 Templates specifies Geo Process API for a kind of process.

-Two classes of processing are definied :
+Two classes of processing are definied in the example folder:

 * Object detection
 * Change detection